8dcc/browser-homepage/README.md

 - You can mark items as done or delete them.
 - The container size changes depending on the ammount of todo items.
 - If a youtube video is added to the todo list, adds a [`(embed)`](https://github.com/r4v10l1/youtube-embed-window) button to open the embed video window, which can be moved.

-## Changes

-- Added a bit of transparency to main container.
-- Added todo list.
-- Changed height, margins and sizes (Very easy to change)
-- Added search engines using [keywords](https://github.com/r4v10l1/browser-homepage/blob/main/js/search-bar.js#L5) in the search bar.
-- JS is now in different files.
-- Fixed background repeat thing.
-Now it covers all the screen.
-THE SCREENSHOTS ARE STILL WITH THE REPEATED BACKGROUND.
-- Now it won't capitalize links.
-- Now it will add `<a href="">` to the todo item if it's a link (Makes links clickable).
-- Now the size of the bookmarks changes depending on the items.
-For real now.
-- Added embed styles, window and embed button depending on the todolist.

 ## Making it your home page
 You can set the [page link](https://r4v10l1.github.io/browser-homepage/homepage.html) as your homepage, but that is probably not pretty and the address bar won't be empty.
 For firefox at least, there is a [guide](https://stpg.tk/guides/firefox-startpage/) on how to do it on any platform, which I will explain here.